Co-Dec/TE_HUNTER/README.md

   - Bowtie2 : Needs to be installed in `/usr/remote/bin/`.
 In the future some option may be created to seek it in another directory.

+  - Cap3 : Needs to be installed in `/usr/remote/bin/`.
+In the future some option may be created to seek it in another directory.
 -----------------
 ## Install :
 First clone this repository on your computer.